blockchaintp/sextant/docs/topics/eks-cluster-aws-marketplace.md

 # AWS Marketplace configuration

-Sextant itself runs under the `default` service account.
-However, since it is an AWS Marketplace metered product, certain IAM privileges need to be assigned to this service account for it to operate correctly.
+Sextant itself runs under the `default` service account in a cluster.
+However, if you have subscribed to it via the AWS Marketplace, certain IAM privileges need to be assigned to this service account for it to operate correctly.

 __NOTE__ it is only necessary to configure your cluster once.